Skip to main content

 WHEREAS, effective multi-modal transportation planning requires specialized expertise and community input to address the diverse transportation needs within the City; and

-WHEREAS, establishing a dedicated commission will provide policy recommendations and oversight for transportation infrastructure, public transit coordination, and pedestrian safety initiatives; and
+WHEREAS, establishing a dedicated commission will provide policy recommendations and oversight for transportation infrastructure, public transit coordination, and pedestrian and bicycle safety initiatives, parking policy, and regional coordination; and

-WHEREAS, the City desires to integrate various transportation modes including public transit, cycling, walking, and other mobility options to create a cohesive transportation network; and
+WHEREAS, the City desires to integrate various transportation modes including public transit, cycling, walking, parking management, and regional connections to create a cohesive and accessible transportation network; and

 WHEREAS, the Bicycle and Pedestrian Advisory Committee has become inactive and requires restructuring to fulfill its important mission of promoting pedestrian and cycling infrastructure within the City; and